The total number of cases in the GLP-1 MDL grew to 1,443.

 Active case

-People are filing Ozempic lawsuits alleging they developed unexpected and severe side effects from the drug, including gastroparesis and other gastrointestinal injuries.
-These side effects were not included on Ozempic’s warning label.
+People are filing Ozempic lawsuits alleging they developed unexpected and severe side effects from the drug, which is also called semaglutide.
+Injuries include gastroparesis and other gastrointestinal injuries.
+Ozempic’s warning label didn’t include these possible side effects.
 Lawyers filed a motion to consolidate these lawsuits into multidistrict litigation (MDL) in December 2023.

-The cases in the MDL also include other drugs in the same class as Ozempic.
-These drugs are called glucagon-like peptide-1 receptor agonists (GLP-1 RAs).
-Other GLP-1 RA drugs involved in the MDL lawsuits include Wegovy®, Rybelsus®, Mounjaro® and Trulicity®.
+The other glucagon-like peptide-1 receptor agonists (GLP-1 RAs) drugs involved in the MDL lawsuits currently include Wegovy®, Rybelsus®, Mounjaro® and Trulicity®.

 The lawsuits are against drug manufacturers Novo Nordisk and Eli Lilly.
 Novo Nordisk is the maker of Ozempic, Wegovy and Rybelsus.
 Eli Lilly manufactures Mounjaro and Trulicity.